Job Placement and Readiness

-For adults of college age and above, we offer:
+Examples of programs for adults of college age and above include:

-- Pathways to Work.
-This program provides a 12-week internship with AmeriHealth Caritas District of Columbia along with mentoring, coaching, workshops, and training to increase members' job readiness.
+- Pathways to Work, which provides a 12-week internship, along with mentoring, coaching, workshops, and training to increase members' job readiness.

-- Mission GED.
-This Keystone First program provides members with the tools and support they need to get their general equivalency diplomas (GEDs), further their education, and reach their goals.
+- Mission GED®, which provides members with the tools and support they need to get their general equivalency diplomas (GEDs), further their education, and reach their goals.

-- Next Steps.
-This Keystone First initiative helps people transition from government work programs into the workforce.
+- Next Steps, which helps people transition from government work programs into the workforce.
 This job-readiness program offers training and part-time work for the unemployed (including veterans) in Philadelphia.